maayazed/ORM-commerce/README.md

 <div>
 <h4>Instructions: </h4>
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Download from repository.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Download from the repository.
 Node is required to initialize the index.js file.
 MySQL is required to create the database.
-App functionality and use was built depending on Insomnia.
+App functionality and use were built depending on Insomnia.

 <br>